 - Do not mix the granola.
 Instead of mixing the granola half way through, simply turn the baking sheet around to help it cook evenly.

 - Let it cool completely.
 The granola should cool completely in the pan (untouched) for at least 2 hours.
-I like to bake the granola at night, let it cool overnight, and it’s ready to eat for breakfast!
+I like to bake the granola at night, let it cool overnight, and then it’s ready to eat for breakfast!

 The best maple granola step-by-step